 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are presented as current assets, except for those maturing later than 12 months after the balance sheet date which are presented as non-current assets.
 Loans and receivables are measured initially at fair value plus transaction costs and subsequently carried at amortized cost using the effective interest method, less any impairment loss.
-Loans and receivables are represented by trade receivables, unbilled revenue, and cash and cash equivalents.
+Loans and receivables are represented by trade receivables, unbilled revenue, cash and cash equivalents and certificates of deposit.
 Cash and cash equivalents comprise cash and cash on deposit with banks and corporations.
-The company considers all highly liquid investments with a remaining maturity at the date of purchase of three months or less and that are readily convertible to known amounts of cash to be cash equivalents.
+Certificates of deposit is a negotiable money market instrument for funds deposited at a bank or other eligible financial institution for a specified time period.
+The Company considers all highly liquid investments with a remaining maturity at the date of purchase of three months or less and that are readily convertible to known amounts of cash to be cash equivalents.